 Converse and collaborate with the people you meet, sharing the abundance of positivity in your life by working together to find a compromise which you all can be happy with.
 By building win-win situations for all, we will ultimately build a better, more compassionate society.

-The power thought, words, and affirmations hold is wildly underrated.
+The power thought words and affirmations hold is wildly underrated.
 By visualizing our potential, thinking abundantly about the opportunities and wealth around us, and being grateful for what we have, we soon see a marked improvement in our mental health.
-Scarcity mentality is the path of fear and ignorance.
-The abundance mindset is the path of expansive thinking, limitless potential, and compassionate community.